zhangela/shopping_cart_site_6170/README.md

 I've created several test users, seller1@mit.edu (pw: seller), seller2@mit.edu (pw: seller), buyer1@mit.edu (pw:buyer), buyer2@mit.edu (pw:buyer).
 Feel free to make more.

 Please note that all sellers share the same catalog and have the same set of permissions.

-###PDF Deliverables

-Additional deliverables, such as the problem-analysis and the design-analysis, should be saved as PDF files in the directory called "deliverables"